 "I don't know.
 She was distraught, no telling if she was thinking clearly.
 I've gone to Morheim when I want to get away.
 Hide out there that no one can find me unless I want them to."

 Zive turned it over in his head.
 Would she really have done that?
 Closing his eyes, he waited for the wind again in the hot, dry air.
-Aion, he prayed silently, please guide me to Echo.
+Aion, he prayed silently, please guide me.
 He continued to stand there like that, waiting for a pull, a nudge, an animal to chase him in a particular direction.
 The sound of dirt crunching made him open his eyes.
 Ollen was standing before the swirling aether, hand outstretched.
 The two locked eyes and nodded.
+Melding their aethers with the rift, Zive felt the bottom fall out of his stomach as it transported them to the other half of the world.
 The other side was cool and crisp, the white expanse stretching between the blue mountains.
 The two Elyos immediately ran for cover, hiding under thick branches to buy them time.

 "We search."
 Zive took the lead, taking care to leave as few signs as possible in the snow.
 They wandered through the frosted valleys for hours on end, forcing themselves to keep moving to stay warm.
 The twilight of Asmodian day gave way to a near black night.
 Spirits low, Zive and Ollen sat silently beneath a white-caked tree, neither wanting to call quits.
 The cleric closed his eyes, praying for a sign, for the wind to tug at him the way it had before.
 He had been so sure then, that Aion would resolve this somehow, but trekking without aim through enemy lands was emotionally taxing.

 "Ollen!"
 Zive shouted, but the ranger had already sensed their company and stopped his pursuit.
 Red eyes flashed at them as the templar levied his sword.
-Zive grasped his shield tight; Ollen already had an arrow to his bowstring.
+Zive grasped his shield tight, unhooking his mace in preparation; Ollen already had an arrow to his bowstring.
 An electric cage surrounded the ranger and dragged him in to striking distance.
 Ollen dodged the blow, dancing backwards as he dropped a seed.
 The plant was sudden and brief, just long enough to throw entangling roots up, but the Asmodian tore through them.
 Zive charged at their enemy's back, but the templar turned and focused on him, trading blows that crashed over their shields.
-Arrows glanced off his helmet and the electric cage dragged Ollen again, but he was ready this time with daggers, catching the sword with them and giving Zive an opening.
+Arrows glanced off his helmet and the electric cage dragged Ollen again, but the ranger was ready this time with daggers, catching the sword with them and giving Zive an opening.
 Their foe howled and swept his shield arm back, knocking Zive off balance enough to get tackled proper.
 The two wrestled, dropping shields and weapons to grapple, and Ollen had no clear shot.
-Larger and stronger by far, Zive was losing, the weight of full plate armor wearing him down.
-A whistle, and the Asmodian cried in pain, the arrow jutting between the metal.
-The ranger swept in, dagger in hand as he knocked the templar off his friend, pinning him with the blade at his throat.
+Larger and stronger by far, Zive was losing, the weight of full plate armor wearing him down that he grunted with the struggle.
+A whistle, and the Asmodian cried in pain, an arrow jutting between the metal.
+The ranger swept in, dagger in hand as he knocked the templar off his friend, pinning the Asmodian with the blade at his throat.
 Zive rolled to his feet, chain mail clinking and icy from the snow.

 "Zive," Ollen said quietly.
 "Zive," this time with more passion.